netboxlabs/netbox-proxmox-automation/README.md

   - resize scsi0 on the Proxmox VM to the size that was defined in NetBox
   - create scsi1 - scsiN on the Proxmox VM and set them to their specified sizes
 - when you remove a disk or disks from a NetBox VM object, this will remove the corresponding disks from the Proxmox VM (*NOTE: this does not include scsi0 as that is the OS disk*)

-The underlying automation uses [webhooks](https://demo.netbox.dev/static/docs/additional-features/webhooks/) and [event rules](https://netboxlabs.com/docs/netbox/en/stable/features/event-rules/) in NetBox.
-When you induce a change in NetBox, this will set the desired VM state(s) in Proxmox.

 Further:
 - when you set a VM's state to 'active' in NetBox, this will start a VM in Proxmox